 As a hybrid therapeutic approach, art therapy combines the disciplines of the creative process and psychology.
 It can involve all forms of art, including painting, drawing, photography, and sculpting.
 Rather than concentrate on talent and specific techniques, it encourages expression no matter the ability.

-The goal of art therapy isn’t to create a masterpiece.
+The goal of art therapy isn’t to create a profitable masterpiece.
 Instead, its purpose is to help people explore emotions, improve self-esteem, develop self-awareness and address unresolved emotional issues.
 The creative process can also improve concentration and communication and reduce feelings of isolation.
 Sometimes, though, therapists simply use art therapy as a form of meditation and relaxation.

 For these reasons, the benefits of art therapy help people who face a variety of mental and behavioral health problems.
 Some examples include: